anuditverma/anuditverma.github.io/_posts/2017-01-30-your-own-wireless-music-streamer.md

 <h3>Let's Play Some Music</h3>
+Connect your sound system/speakers to your Raspberry Pi through on-board 3.5 mm audio connector, a normal 3.5 mm to RCA Audio cable would be sufficient for this setup.

 Now you will need a UPnP™ controller/client to send some playable content to your Raspberry Pi, I am using [BubbleUPnP](https://play.google.com/store/apps/details?id=com.bubblesoft.android.bubbleupnp), you can use any of the UPnP™ client/stream-able App.

 * Open BubbleUPnP App.